This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Select (User) > Impersonate > Group

 - Select a group from the dropdown and click Impersonate

 You are now impersonating the selected group, which means you only have the permissions granted to this group.
 You are still logged in as you, so your display name appears in the

 menu, and you can still edit documents you own (e.g., the reports, messages, wikis, and issues you have created).

 Is it Possible to Impersonate the "Guests" Group?

 Note that the "Guests" group (those users who are not logged into the server) does not

 appear in the dropdown for impersonating a group.
 This means you cannot directly impersonate a non-logged in user.
 But you can see the server through a Guests eyes by logging out of the server yourself.
 When you log out of the server, you are seeing what the Guests will see.
-When comparing the experience of logged-in (Users) versus non-logged-in (Guests) users, it is often convenient to use two different browser types, such as Chrome and Firefox: login using one browser, but remain logged out use the other browser.
+When comparing the experience of logged-in (Users) versus non-logged-in (Guests) users, you can open two different browsers, such as Chrome and Firefox: login in one, but remain logged out in the other.

 Impersonating security roles is useful for testing how the system responds to those roles.
 This is typically used when developing or testing new features, or by administrators who are curious about how features behave.